patrickloeber/python-fun/photo-restoration/README.md

 pip install flask replicate python-dotenv
 ```

-You also need a [Replicate](https://replicate.com/) API Token.
+You need a [Replicate](https://replicate.com/) API Token (You can get started for free).
 Put the token in the `.env` file.

+Also, create a new folder named `static` in the root of the project and an inner folder `static/images/` first.

-Start the app, upload a photo, and have fun!
+Then start the app, upload a photo, and have fun!

 ```bash
 python main.py